mantidproject/mantid/dev-docs/source/Testing/SANSGUI/SANSGUITests.rst

    columns regardless of whether these are ticked.
 #.
 Click ``Load Batch file`` and select the newly saved table.
 All columns
    that were saved should be loaded.
 #.
-Try changing a random setting in the settings tab and remember what you set
-   it to.
-#.
 Try deleting and/or reordering some of the columns in the saved file and
    re-load it.
 All of the values in the file should be populated in the correct columns.
 #.
-Check that the setting is still showing the value you changed it to, rather
+Check again that the setting you changed is still showing the value you
-   than the original.
+   changed it to, rather than the original.
 #.
 Re-load the original batch file.

 User files